-Beginning in 2003 with concerts in Massachusetts and the U.S. Virgin Islands, The Shakespeare Concerts presents recitals by world class musicians of music inspired by the immortal bard.
-These pieces include settings of the original English text to settings in translation by composers from the 17th through the 21st century.
-The mainstay of the series is the music of Joseph Summer.
-Since its inception, The Shakespeare Concerts have premiered over two dozen of his eighty-plus Oxford Songs.
+Begun in 2003 with concerts in Massachusetts and the U.S. Virgin Islands, The Shakespeare Concerts presents recitals of music inspired by the immortal bard: from original English text settings to settings in translation; by composers from the classical period to the 21st century.
+The organization has presented the music of many American composers throughout the United States, as well as the Czech Republic, the People’s Republic of China, and in 2018: South Korea.
+The mainstay of the series is the music of Joseph Summer, with premieres of two dozen of his works; settings, primarily, of text by William Shakespeare.

 In addition to concert performances, The Shakespeare Concerts is engaged in a long term project recording Shakespearean music.
 Several prominent professional recording companies distribute the musical products of The Shakespeare Concerts: Albany Records, Centaur, and Parma.
 The Shakespeare Concerts has released six recordings in a series published by Navona, “Joseph Summer’s The Shakespeare Concerts,” one of which (“The Fair Ophelia”) received a Grammy nomination.
 The Shakespeare Concerts’ recordings are also distributed throughout the world by Naxos.

 Previously released Recordings include

 - The Tempest (“has something unique to say…(Summer’s) musical language is comfortably tonal but sophisticated, ceaselessly inventive, and often gripping; he’s a vivid musical storyteller.
 It’s an embarrassment of riches – the marvelous group numbers keep coming, culminating in the penultimate scene which builds to a blazingly celebratory climax… It’s gorgeous.” -Opera News)